Samir55/Getting-and-Cleaning-Data-Course-Project/README.md

 STEP 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable
 	for each activity and each subject.
 ````
-8. By using aggregate function. we calculate the mean for each variable by assigning a list of (subject, activity)
+8.By using aggregate function. we calculate the mean for each variable by assigning a list of(subject, activity)
-	to the by argument and mean to FUN argument.(by the way you can use melting and dcast function from reshape2
+   to the by argument and mean to FUN argument.(by the way you can use melting and dcast functions from reshape2
    package to do the required summary statistics)

 9. Using write.table the output dataset with name "finalData.txt" is generated.